erogenousbeef-zz/BigReactors/Roadmap.md

 ### Refactor fuel rods
 - (DONE) Make them a pseudo-multiblock controlled/rendered by the control rod
-- (IN PROGRESS) Add ability to toggle control rods on/off, changing radiation absorption properties
+- (DONE) Add ability to toggle control rods on/off, changing radiation absorption properties
-- (IN PROGRESS) Make control rod insertion matter.
+- (DONE) Make control rod insertion matter.
 - (DONE) Implement game interfaces on new control rods (IRadiationModerator, etc.)
 - Fix registry, so fuels/wastes can supply dynamic colors again
 - Fix internal MultiblockReactor simulation to use new control rods instead of old ones

-### Balance & Completion
-- (DONE) Enricher machine.
-Consumes cyanite and some kind of liquid to produce yellorium
-- (DONE) More-proper heat/radiation numbers.
-Reasonable heat production.
-See notes (on paper, sorry internet).
-- (IN TESTING) Finish integrating new "incident radiation" system to fix above and retest numbers.
-- (DONE) Blutonium.
-Properly integrate it into the fuel cycle.

 ### Graphics & UI
 - Finish the RTG for mid/early-game power.
 Should be easy with the new TE framework I've built.